Grayson Perry: The Pre-Therapy Years

 A Book published by Thames & Hudson to accompany the exhibition Grayson Perry The Pre-Therapy Years is Edited by Catrin Jones and Chris Stephens Essays by Grayson Perry, Andrew Wilson and Catrin Jones.
 Publication 24 January 2020, Price: £19.95 available from our shop

-They are valid on any day and are not timed (you can enter any time during our normal opening hours)
+This is valid all day for the date you book and are not timed (you can enter any time during our normal opening hours)

 - There are no timed entry tickets

-- You do not need to book in advance online, you can also just purchase tickets on arrival at the Museum
+- You can book in advance here, or you can also just purchase tickets on arrival at the Museum

 - Last Admissions to the Museum is 4.30pm